 The Housing and Planning Act 2016 (HPA 2016) received Royal Assent on 12 May 2016.
 This briefing paper outlines progress in implementing the Act's provisions.
 Several key measures in the Act will not be taken forward, such as 'pay to stay' and mandatory fixed-term tenancies for local authority landlords in England.Jump to full report >>

-On publication of the Housing and Planning Bill 2015-16 the Government said it would kick-start a "national crusade to get 1 million homes built by 2020" and transform "generation rent into generation buy."
+On publication of the Housing and Planning Bill 2015-16 the Government said it would kick-start a "national crusade to get 1 million homes built by 2020" and transform "generation rent into generation buy".

-Although it is over two years since the Bill was given Royal Assent on 12 May 2016, some of the Act's key provisions are yet to be implemented.
+Although it is over three years since the Bill was given Royal Assent on 12 May 2016, some of the Act's key provisions are yet to be implemented.
 On publication of the social housing Green Paper on 14 August 2018, A new deal for social housing, the Government confirmed that several measures would not be implemented.

 Measures aimed at tackling 'rogue' landlords and agents came into force in April 2018.